Lawrence County, Ohio

 - 2010 - The Lawrence County Courthouse is listed on the National Register of Historic Places

-This timeline provides a condensed summary of the historical journey of Lawrence County, Ohio.
+This timeline provides a concise overview of the key events in the history of Lawrence County, Ohio.